 |*Must include at least 2 units of writing-intensive courses, one of which must be a junior- or senior-level course.

 **Completion of Algebra 1, Geometry, Algebra 2 and one additional math course.

 - A cumulative high school GPA of 2.75

 - ACT composite score of 21 or SAT score of 990 (SAT score of 1060 for new format)

 Applicants who have graduated from an accredited high school, meet the high school course requirements and one one of the GPA/test score requirements listed above will be offered admission to NMSU.
-An applicant who does not meet all the requirements may also be offered admission if a review of their application indicates that the student would be successful at NMSU.
+An applicant who does not meet all the requirements may also be offered admission if a review of their additional information indicates that the student would be successful at NMSU.

 We encourage all students to apply for admission to NMSU.
 When reviewing the admissibility of students, we consider many factors, including high school GPA, test scores, dual credit coursework, leadership experience, community involvement, and other accomplishments.
 Applicants may be asked for additional information, including academic letters of recommendation, in support of their application.